PacktPublishing/Functional-Python-Programming-Second-Edition/README.md

 $ python3 test_all.py

-Tests must be run from the top-level directory using the following:
+To run the tests chapter wise use the following:

+$ python3 -m doctest (folder name)/*.py

+Example:

-$ python3 -m doctest Chapter_3/*.py
+$ python3 -m doctest Chapter03/*.py

 There is no response when the tests pass.

 If you want details, you can run the following:

-$ python3 -m doctest -v Chapter_4/*.py
+$ python3 -m doctest -v Chapter04/*.py

 This will produce a lot of detail, but at the end is a count of tests passed.